PrestaShop/docs/basics/installation/nginx.md

 # Configure Nginx

 The following file is provided as an example configuration for your Nginx server.
 It may be incomplete, and remember you must adapt it for your own server's needs!

+Once you are comfortable with your setup make sure to review our guide on how to [optimize your Nginx configuration][nginx-scale] to better suit your requirements.

 ```nginx
 server {